 Develop a legal research strategy and add these tips and tools to your legal research checklist.
 It is often helpful to begin your research in an unfamiliar area of law with a secondary source like a research guide.
 Below you'll find a list of our favorite legal research guides as well as tips on how to find others.

 Law Library Research Guides

 To find a research guide on your specific topic, search for [type of law] research guide.
 Example: health law research guide, or constitutional law research guide.
 Limit results to academic institutions by adding inurl:.edu to your search.
 Example: health law research guide inurl:.edu or constitutional law research guide inurl:.edu.
 Research guides are sometimes called "pathfinders" or an "annotated bibliography" so vary your search terms to include those terms.
 Example: health law pathfinder, or health law "annotated bibliography".

 Search the Catalog

-Search the catalog for subject headings "legal research" or "law bibliography" or do a keyword search for [legal topic] legal research (ex. animal rights legal research).
+Search the catalog for the subject headings "legal research" or "law bibliography" or do a keyword search for [legal topic] legal research.
+Example: animal rights legal research.

 To do a subject heading search in Primo, choose Advanced Search at the top, right-hand side of the page, then select Subject from the drop-down menu.